varung97/addressbook-level4/docs/UserGuide.md

 _Made a mistake?
 Go back in time using this command!_<br>
 Format: `#undo [<number of changes>]`

 > Number of changes is a number specifying how many changes you want to undo.
-If left out, default is 1 change.
+If left out, default is 1 change<br>
 Max number of changes that you can undo is 25

 Examples:
   * `#undo`